-Community outcomes to which the activity primarily contributes The LGA requires the Council (through its revenue and financing policy) to consider the community outcomes to which each activity primarily contributes.
+The LGA requires the Council (through its revenue and financing policy) to consider the community outcomes to which each activity primarily contributes.

-The LGA defines community outcomes as the outcomes that a local authority aims to achieve in order to promote the social, economic, environmental, and cultural well-being of its district or region in the present and for the future.
+The LGA defines community outcomes as the outcomes that a local authority aims to achieve in order to promote the social, economic,

-The 2021-41 Long Term Plan (LTP) is constructed around five key outcomes identified by the Council and based on community feedback:
+The draft 2021-41 Long Term Plan (LTP) is constructed around five key outcomes identified by the Council and based on community feedback:

-- 1. Strong Communities (Mana Whenua) - Mana Whenua and Council have a mutually manaenhancing partnership. - 2.
-Strong Communities (Housing) -Our people have access to suitable housing in Kāpiti. - 3.
+- 1. Strong Communities (Mana Whenua) -Mana Whenua and Council have a mutually mana-enhancing partnership. - 2.
+Strong Communities (Housing) Our people have access to suitable housing in Kāpiti. - 3.
 Strong Communities Our communities are resilient, safe, healthy, thriving and connected.
 Everyone has a sense of belonging and can access the resources & services they need. - 4.
 Thriving Environment Our natural environment is restored and enhanced as we transition to a low-carbon future. - 5.
 Vibrant Economy Our local economy is prosperous with ample opportunities for people to work and learn in Kāpiti.